Blog

 Human beings are creatures of habit.
 We like what we know, and we don’t like having to change our routines.

-This is why technology adoption can prove challenging for many organizations.
+This is why the technology adoption process can prove challenging for many organizations.

-A new technology – whether it’s a new digital shelf tool or something as simple as opening email for the first time – always means change.
+A new technology—whether it’s a new digital shelf tool or something as simple as opening an email for the first time—always means change.
 There is a learning curve: we have to learn to use the tool before we can extract value from it.

 One of the main objectives of any technology adoption program, therefore, is to push users through that rough patch so they can see results as quickly as possible.
 Momentum is key: a slugging rollout will keep teams in a state of limbo where the old ways of working always seem like the easier option.

-Based on our experience of onboarding thousands of users to new digital shelf and ecommerce tools, here are 5 proven steps to help companies drive technology adoption across the organization.
+Based on our experience of onboarding thousands of users to new digital shelves and e-commerce tools, here are 5 proven steps to help companies drive technology adoption across the organization.

 Step 1: Assessment and alignment

 Successful tech adoption starts with a clear view of the status quo and the goals the organization is working toward.
-It’s essential that all stakeholders understand why they are being asked to change their ways of working.
+All stakeholders must understand why they are being asked to change their ways of working.

-Companies will sometimes buy an expensive piece of technology and not communicate the expectations to their users of how long it will take them to learn to use the new tech, or why a new tool is being introduced in the first place.
+Technology adoption refers to the process of accepting, integrating, and using new technology within a company.
+Companies will sometimes buy an expensive piece of technology and not communicate the expectations to their users of how long it will take them to learn to use the new tech or why a new tool is being introduced in the first place.
 This is a recipe for failure.

 When articulating goals, be explicit: spell out the limitations of the current tech stack, pinpoint what the new technology will enable the organization to do that it cannot do today, and explain how and why this will help it succeed.